 Urinary tract infection (UTI) symptoms

 Urinary tract infection (UTI) symptoms can be frightening and a cause for concern.
 Some people who have a UTI don't have any symptoms.
 Sometimes a doctor may diagnose a UTI based on the description of the patient's symptoms and ruling out other potential causes.
-The following slides describe common symptoms of a UTI.
+The following slides describe common UTI symptoms in women and men.

 Bacteria that grow in the bladder (cystitis) or urethra can cause pain and make it difficult to urinate.
 People who have UTIs commonly report feeling a burning sensation upon urination.

 Urinating more frequently than usual or feeling the need to urinate more frequently are common symptoms of a UTI.
 Sometimes the urge to urinate is so strong it awakens people at night.
-An inability to hold urine in the bladder can also be a UTI symptom.
+In addition to frequent urination at night, an inability to hold urine in the bladder can also be a UTI symptom.

 Urine color and clarity